nobodyisnobody/write-ups/SunshineCTF.2022/pwn/Magic.the.GatheRIIng/README.md

 with this leak we will calculate libc base address.

-The with our second oob write, we overwrite `main()` return address, with a onegadget..
+Then with our second oob write, we overwrite `main()` return address with a onegadget..

-And we we will exit, we will have a shell...
+And when we will exit, we will have a shell...

 and that's All..